ForgeEssentials/ForgeEssentials/README.md

 ForgeEssentials [![Build Status](https://travis-ci.org/ForgeEssentials/ForgeEssentials.svg?branch=develop)](https://travis-ci.org/ForgeEssentials/ForgeEssentials)
 ===================

-The code on this branch is for Minecraft 1.12.2.
+The code on this branch is for Minecraft 1.16.5.
-**We are looking for developers.
-Please contact us on Discord if you are interested in contributing!**
+**This is an ongoing port of Forge Essentials for 1.16.5**

 ## We are few developers with not so much time at hand - we will try to handle important bugs fast